genexuslabs/GeneXus-KBBuilder-Shared-Library/README.md

-Sure!
-Here’s the updated README for the **GeneXus-KBBuilder-Shared-Library** repository with the **Scripts Overview** section replaced by a new **Repo Folder Structure** section that includes a table:

 # GeneXus-KBBuilder-Shared-Library

 Welcome to the **GeneXus-KBBuilder-Shared-Library** repository!
 This repository contains a collection of scripts designed to facilitate the integration of GeneXus tasks with Jenkins, enabling seamless automation and continuous integration for your GeneXus projects.